Label Quality Control Checklist

 Real-Time Monitoring On Press

 Once the job moves to the press, the focus shifts to consistency and mechanical performance.
 The press operator conducts the first pull and compares it immediately against the signed "target" proof.
-This initial approval triggers the full production run, but monitoring cannot stop there.
+This initial approval triggers the full production run, but monitoring for label compliance cannot stop there.

 Continuous monitoring is required to detect drift.
 Ink viscosity changes, doctor blade wear, and UV lamp degradation can alter print quality over time.
-Operators should pull samples at defined intervals, such as every roll or every few thousand feet, to verify meaningful consistency against the master target.
+Operators should pull samples at defined intervals, such as every roll or every few thousand feet, to verify meaningful consistency against the master target for consumer protection.

-Automated vision systems installed on the press provide 100% inspection capabilities.
+Automated vision systems installed on the press provide 100% inspection capabilities to ensure compliance with FDA regulations.
 These cameras detect hickies, streaks, and missing copy in real-time.
 However, operators must verify that the sensitivity of these systems is calibrated to filter out false positives while catching critical defects.

 Post-Production Inspection Standards